inkcodesign/inkstylelibrary01/_visual_identity/02-Colors.md

   can be used.
 extended-description: Use these colors for illustration and data visualization when more than one shade of green are needed.
-auxiliary-description: Use these colors sparingly and purposefully, for instance if our company culture is the collateral's focus.
+auxiliary-description: Use these colors sparingly and purposefully, for instance, if our company culture is the collateral's focus.
 If in doubt, ask the Design Team for approval!
 ---